Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 Sounds too good to be true?
 I thought so too, so I decided to check it out.

-I found out it has been featured on quite a few reliable sites and have received relatively good reviews online.
+I found out it has been featured on a few reliable sites and has received relatively good reviews online.

-My overall take-away is that Sweatcoin will most likely not make you rich, but I can definitely make you some money.
+My overall takeaway is that Sweatcoin will most likely not make you rich, but I can make you some money.
 Read on if you want more details.

 Is Sweatcoin legit or a scam?

 I don’t believe Sweatcoin is a scam.
-I have successfully made a purchase on their marketplace, and I don’t believe they overpromise anything in relation to the potential of the app.
+I have successfully purchased on their marketplace, and I don’t believe they overpromise anything concerning the potential of the app.

 Sweatcoin has more than 5 million users and has raised more than $5.7 million in a seed round from Goodwater Capital.